asafonov-ops/DBB-to-immutable-COS/README.md

 # Clones only one last TSM DB Backup Series
 # No synchronization with the actual TSM "backup db" process, requires manual synchronization
 # Target vault retention should be set to N-1 number of days (N days is desired retention duration for cloned DB copies).
+# Does not support TSM DB Snapshots (DBS)
+# Only supports one per day DB backup process.